 Tuesday, 17 July 2007

 Turlu Turlu originates from Turkey and in its home country is served both as a main course or as an accompaniment to roast meats.
 It basically entails slowly roasting off any vegetable you care to roast, ones that improve with a good caramelising such as roots.
-So in my Turlu Turlu went baby turnips, fennel, aubergines, courgettes, beetroot, carrots, potato, onions and whole garlic cloves.
+So into my Turlu Turlu went baby turnips, fennel, aubergines, courgettes, beetroot, carrots, potato, onions and whole garlic cloves.
 A little dusting in mixed spice and a scattering of coriander seeds along with salt and pepper is all that is required to pick up the flavour.
 The sweet tomato sauce could not be simpler either.
 Roast off a load of cherry tomatoes and garlic cloves then blitz in a food processor.
 Tip in a tin of chickpeas and you have yourself the complete dish.
 A few homemade flatbreads make the meal even more impressive.

 4 baby turnips, halved